waldronlab/MultiAssayWorkshop/README.md

-# Workflow for Multi-omics Analysis with MultiAssayExperiment and curatedTCGAData
+# Multi-omic Integration and Analysis of cBioPortal and TCGA data with MultiAssayExperiment

 # Quick-install